-YouTube TV offers all the channels airing the NBA playoffs: ABC, ESPN, TNT, and NBA TV.
+YouTube TV offers over 70 local channels, including ABC.
 A subscription costs 65 USD/month, and doesn’t require a U.S. billing address (though you may need to provide a U.S. ZIP code based on your preferred viewing area).
-If you don’t want to commit to YouTube TV, try it first with its five-day free trial.
+The service includes a variety of sports channels and a 5-day free trial.

 Price: 70 USD/month

 FuboTV is a fantastic, if pricey, option for streaming the 2022 NBA Draft.
 A 7-day free trial is available for those who don’t want to commit to a subscription.

 What is the NBA Draft order?

 Unlike previous years, only 58 players were selected in the 2022 NBA Draft.
 The Milwaukee Bucks and Miami Heat each forfeited second-round picks in this year’s draft following tampering violations.
 As a result, the second round only featured 28 selections rather than the normal 30.